-Where Is the Federal Government?
+This Is What Happens When the Federal Government Abandons You

 She worries about resource-poor communities and rural hospitals that don’t have the same infrastructure or supply of doctors that Boston enjoys.
 Even in Boston, though, she told me, “we are pushing our backs against a dam that is breaking, and it might break over us anyway.”

-Earlier this week, she asked her husband, Jason, to leave their children with their grandparents and rejoin her in Boston, realizing the stress has become too much to handle alone.
+Earlier this week, she asked her husband, Jason, to leave their children with their grandparents and rejoin her in Boston, realizing the stress had become too much to handle alone.
 She told me that Jason, a former marine, says his entire job right now is to make sure she is ready.
 He calls her the “spear.”

 Ordinarily, the wealthiest and most powerful country in the world would support its “spears”—its health-care workers—during a crisis.
 In the Trump administration, however, TV ratings seem to take priority over tests.
-Americans are being left to rely on one anther.
+Americans are being left to rely on one another.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.